18F/handbook/pages/general-information-and-resources/software.md

 determine if it is already approved for use at GSA, or if there is a similar software product already approved that offers the same functionality.

-Please note: In the past, the Tech Portfolio team had a major role in procuring software for programs, but the team is no longer able to provide this service due to staff shortage.
+Please note: In the past, the Tech Operations team had a major role in procuring software for programs, but the team is no longer able to provide this service due to staff shortage.